-It is likely that the behavioral effect of election day rain depends on the typical weather conditions experienced in a county on that day.
-For this reason, we also calculated the normal (average) rainfall for each election date (ranging from November 2 to 9) for each county using data from the entire 1948-2000 time span.
-We then subtracted the county's normal rainfall from the rainfall estimated to have occurred on each respective election day under analysis.
-By measuring Rain as a deviation from its normal, we account for typical regional variations in weather.
-As we discuss in the previous section, this measure will serve as our excluded instrument for voter turnout.
+It is likely that the behavioral effect of election day rain depends upon the typical weather conditions experienced in a county on that day.
+For this reason, we also calculated the normal (average) rainfall for each election date (ranging November 2-9) for each county using data from the entire 1948-2000 time span.
+We then subtracted the county's normal rainfall from the rainfall estimated to have occurred on each of the respective election days under analysis.
+By measuring Rain as a deviation from its normal, we account for typical regional variations in weather.18 As we discussed the previous section, this measure will serve as our excluded instrument for voter turnout.19

 Two of the hypotheses we seek to test require additional independent variables: partisan composition of the county and party of the incumbent president.
 Partisan Composition is measured as the moving average of the two-party Democratic vote share (i.e., percentage of the two-party vote cast for the Democratic presidential candidate) in the county in the three most recent elections.
-For county C in presidential election E, this variable equals the average of C's Democratic vote share in E-1, E-2, and E-3.
+For county C in presidential election E this variable equals the average of C's Democratic vote share in E-1, E-2, and E-3.
 The Two-Effects Hypothesis indicates that partisan composition conditions the effect of turnout on Democratic vote share.
 We therefore include the interaction of this variable with turnout and expect a negative estimate for this multiplicative term (indicating that the more Democratic a county, the less that increases in turnout add to Democratic vote share).
-To include an interaction term involving an
+To include an interaction term involving an endogenous variable, we need to create a second excluded instrument.
+We thus include in our IV model the product of our rain variable and the partisan composition measure as a second excluded instrument predicting the product of turnout and partisan composition.21 This strategy provides us with consistent estimates of the conditioning influence of partisan composition on the effect of turnout on vote shares.